-- Inform the mother hat you may need to inform others involved of this conversation. - Ask for (and eserve) for permission to inform the school psychologist (the initial referrer) what the mother has fold you - Contact the school psychologist and advise of today's phone call from the mother.
-Suggest that the psychologist may find it advisable to involve the school health rurse. - Consult with your Cinical supervisor regarding whether to take further action at this stage of whether to wait until after the afternoon appointment with the mother and daughter.
+- Inform the mother that you may need to inform others involved of this conversation. - Ask for (and receive) her permission to inform the school psychologist (the initial referrer) what the mother has told you. - Contact the school psychologist and advise of today's phone call from the mother.
+Suggest that the psychologist may find it advisable to involve the school health nurse. - Consult with your clinical supervisor regarding whether to take further action at this stage or whether to wait until after the afternoon appointment with the mother and daughter.